It’s time to get to know your guinea pig head to tail. Bringing home a new pet can be exciting and scary at the same

 Our guinea pig friends have been kept as companions in households since the 16th Century.
 They were introduced by European traders.

 Although domestic guinea pigs have a reduced brain size than their wild relatives, they are still just as smart if not smarter!
 A study in the journal of Animal Cognition suggests that although they do have a reduction in brain size over their bolder and more aggressive wild cousins they may actually be quicker learners!
 In the study, three tests were carried out to see the differences between the domesticated guinea pig and the wild cavies.

 Boldness and aggression.

 In the boldness test, Guinea pigs and wild cavies were observed whilst approaching an unfamiliar guinea pig and a strange object in the form of a yellow rubber duck.

-Cavies were quicker to approach the duck and adopted aggressive behaviours such as teeth chattering and curved body language when approaching the unfamiliar guinea pig.
+Cavies were quicker to approach the duck.
+They immediately adopted aggressive behaviours such as teeth chattering and curved body language when approaching the unfamiliar guinea pig.
 Whilst the guinea pigs were timider and took longer to approach.
 In this case, the wild cavies were deemed more bold and aggressive.

 This test is when the guinea pigs excelled over their wild counterparts.
-A Cucumber was placed inside plastic containers and the challenge was to see who figured it out the guinea pigs or cavies.
+A Cucumber was placed inside plastic containers.
+The challenge was to see who figured it out the guinea pigs or cavies.

-The domesticated guinea pigs grasped this concept and figured out how to get the cucumber much quicker than the wild cavies.
+The domesticated guinea pigs grasped this concept.
+It figured out how to get the cucumber much quicker than the wild cavies.
 Usually, domestication of pets produces less intelligent animals and they experience cognitive decline, broadly speaking.

 Guinea pigs are able to see predators coming at them from all directions.
 This is thanks to their large eyes being on the sides of their heads.
-This also, unfortunately, means they can’t see what is right in front of them which is often why they startle relatively easily.
+This also, unfortunately, means they can’t see what is right in front of them.
+So if you are wondering why they startle easily, this is why.